usenocturne/nocturne/README.md

 - [Benjamin McGill](https://www.linkedin.com/in/benjamin-mcgill/), for giving me a Car Thing to develop with
 - [shadow](https://github.com/68p), for testing, troubleshooting, and crazy good repo maintainence
 - [bishopdynamics](https://github.com/bishopdynamics), for creating the original [superbird-tool](https://github.com/bishopdynamics/superbird-tool), and [superbird-debian-kiosk](https://github.com/bishopdynamics/superbird-debian-kiosk)
-- [Car Thing Hax Community's fork of superbird-tool](https://github.com/Car-Thing-Hax-Community/superbird-tool), for their contributions on the original superbird-tool
+- [Thing Labs' fork of superbird-tool](https://github.com/thinglabsoss/superbird-tool), for their contributions on the original superbird-tool

 ## Related